TheVeryDarkness/mdbook-numbering/README.md

 A mdBook preprocessor that adds numbering.

-- [x] Adds numbers prior to chapter titles.
+- [x] Adds numbers prior to chapter headings.
 - [ ] Configurable numbering formats (e.g., "1.", "1.1.", "I.", "A.", etc.).
 - [x] Adds numbers to lines in code blocks.